M Search · Compensation Intelligence Report

 $160–$200K base · $275–$450K OTE

-Wide range due to VC-backed comp variation · Card roles trend lower (volume-based)
+Wide range driven by VC-backed comp variation · card-centric roles trend lower

 Multiple screened candidates explicitly wanted to move away from card and commodity products toward OCFO software with better margins and stickier economics.
-Director-level supply is strong at $350–$450K OTE.
-Major card-centric companies are actively losing people to office return and relocation policies — a real pipeline source for growth-stage mandates.
+Director-level supply is strong.
+Major card-centric companies are actively experiencing attrition due to office return and relocation policies — a real and ongoing pipeline source.

 AP / AR Automation